whispersofzephyr/favolinkhub-site/docs/brokerage.md

 - If you **ever funded** the account before **01/01/2026**, these promos **do not apply**
 - An unfunded, previously opened account **can still qualify**

-### 🎁 1) $25 Referral Bonus
+### 🎁 1) $25 Referral Bonus (Offer Valid 09/26/2025 - 01/31/2026)

 Referral promos run independently and may vary, stackable with public offers.

 The public offers do not need promo code or link tracking, all users meet the eligibility requirements in the promo window are eligible.

-So if you want to stack with the referral, sign up via a referral link, then meet the requirements of the public offers you choose to do (Welcome bonus NVDA, 8.1% APY booster, and 3% ACAT match).
+So if you want to stack with the referral, sign up via a referral link, then meet the requirements of the public offers you choose to do (Welcome bonus NVDA, 8.1% APY booster, and 3% ACAT match , you can choose to do all or any combination of them).

 **How to get the $25 referral bonus**